backmarket-oss/kube-transition-metrics/README.md

 # kube-transition-metrics

-(WIP) Live statistics on pod life-cycle timeline.
+(WIP) Real-time statistics on the pod life-cycle timeline.

 ## Description

-Kubernetes controller emitting JSON logs containing granular statistics of pod transition durations for pod creation to pod Ready.
+A Kubernetes controller that emits JSON logs with detailed statistics on pod transition durations—from pod creation to readiness.
-Includes image pull statistics as well.
+It also includes image pull statistics.

-**WORK IN PROGRESS, NOT PRODUCTION READY**
+**⚠️ NOTE: This project is still in development and not ready for production.**

 ## Getting Started

-You’ll need a Kubernetes cluster to run against.
+To use this, you need a Kubernetes cluster.
-You can use KIND to get a local cluster for testing, or run against a remote cluster.
-Note: The controller will automatically use the current context in your `~/.kube/config` file (i.e. whatever cluster kubectl cluster-info shows).
+For local testing, use KIND or set it up on a remote cluster.
+By default, the controller uses the current context in your `~/.kube/config` file (i.e., the cluster shown by `kubectl cluster-info`).

 ```sh
 go run .
 ```

-See:
+Refer to
 [cmd/kube-transition-metrics/README.md](cmd/kube-transition-metrics/README.md)
-for more information on usage.

-The helm chart in `charts/kube-transition-metrics` can be applied to run this controller in-cluster.
+for detailed usage instructions.

+To deploy this controller in-cluster, apply the helm chart located in `charts/kube-transition-metrics`.

 ```sh
 helm install \